 Discover Exploration was founded by the management team of Cove Energy plc.

 Cove was an upstream oil & gas company with assets in East Africa.
 Cove was created in 2009 out of a £1 million cash-shell listed on the London stock exchange.
-In 2012, following a massive gas discovery offshore Mozambique, Royal Dutch Shell plc and Thailand's PTT Exploration and Production Public Company Ltd (PTTEP) engaged in a prominent bidding war to acquire Cove.
-Ultimately, Cove was sold for £1.2 billion (US$2.0 billion) to PTTEP.
-The value created for Cove's shareholders over that 3-year period was in excess of £1 billion (US$1.6 billion), making it one of the most successful oil & gas stories of the last decennia.
+In 2012, following a massive gas discovery offshore Mozambique, Royal Dutch Shell plc and Thailand's PTTEP engaged in a prominent bidding war to acquire Cove.
+Ultimately, Cove was sold for £1.2 billion (US$1.9 billion) to PTTEP.
+The value created for Cove's shareholders over that 3-year period was US$1.6+ billion, making it one of the most successful oil & gas stories of the last decennia.

 In November 2014, McKinsey & Company published an article on the success of Cove Energy.

 In 2009, Michael Blaha and John Craven, 2 industry veterans, teamed up to create a new oil & gas explorer with a focus on the largely unexplored deep waters of East Africa and the Eastern Mediterranean.
-They joined the Board of Directors of Lapp Plats plc, a £1 million cash-shell listed on the Alternative Investment Market (AIM) of the London stock exchange and renamed the company Cove Energy plc.
+They joined the Board of Directors of Lapp Plats plc, a £1 million cash-shell listed on the AIM (Alternative Investment Market) of the London stock exchange and renamed the company Cove Energy plc.

 Cove’s strategy was to create value for shareholders through acquiring participations in exploration assets and appraisal programmes.
 Cove focussed on young and emerging basins, de-risked through 3D seismic.
 It also aimed at partnering with proven and reliable operators.